hyperledger/besu-docs/docs/Reference/API-Methods.md

 Returns the receipt of a transaction by transaction hash.
 Receipts for pending transactions are not available.

-If [revert reason](../HowTo/Send-Transactions/Revert-Reason.md) is enabled, includes available revert reasons in the response.
+If you enabled [revert reason](../HowTo/Send-Transactions/Revert-Reason.md), the receipt includes available revert reasons in the response.

 **Parameters**